Different soils have different textures and properties that may impact what can grow in them, and also how things grow in them.

-In this short guide, we outline what might grow well in chalky soil.
+In this short guide, we outline what might grow well in chalky soil, along with other relevant considerations.

 Summary – What Grows Well In Chalky Soil

-Chalky soil has traits/properties that make it different from other types of soils
+Chalky soil has it’s own unique traits/properties that makes it different from other types of soils

-Some soils may be a chalk mix, which means that it may be predominantly chalky, but also include a certain % of another type of soil as well.
+Some soils may be a chalk mix, which means that it may be predominantly chalk, but also include a certain % of another type of soil as well

 This may change the suitability of the soil to grow different things in it, as it isn’t a full chalky soil